Akascape/TkNodeSystem/README.md

 ## Feature
 - Lightweight library
 - Easy to install and use
-- Multiple nodes and types
+- Multiple nodes and inputs
 - **Save/Load** node trees
 - Advanced canvas with **zoom and drag**
 - Customizable options